 SEND Specialism

-This Primary (5-11) with Special Educational Needs and Disabilities (SEND) course leads to Qualified Teacher Status (QTS) and a Postgraduate Certificate in Education (PGCE).
-Through this programme you will begin a career that makes a difference, in mainstream or specialist provision, working alongside expert teachers within inclusive environments.
+Through this Primary (5-11) with Special Educational Needs and Disabilities (SEND) programme you will work alongside expert teachers within inclusive environments.
 You will develop depth of knowledge to support all learners and enhanced knowledge to promote learning for SEND pupils.
 You will receive specialist training and will undertake placements in both mainstream and special schools.

 During the training year you will spend the majority of your time based in a school alongside experienced teachers and leaders.
 One day a week you will attend training which is underpinned by current evidence-informed practice and research.
 These days will focus on professional studies, core curriculum (English, Maths and Science) and foundation subject pedagogy.
 Sessions will be delivered by expert practitioners and specialists, and will include: